 One solution would have been to knock the whole thing down.
 But, as Lifschutz explains, "We didn't come to the project with a preconceived idea.
 We looked at what we could keep and what we should get rid of, and, in the end, we are keeping roughly half."
 An additional incentive to keep as much as possible of the original buildings was the need to keep the business fully operational throughout the refurbishment.

 Traditionalists will be glad to hear that the existing main entrance on New Bond Street will be retained.
 Once through the doors, however, instead of the old corridor, visitors will discover an atrium reaching all the way to the roof.
 The entire interior of the old building will be removed, leaving just a few exposed beams to mark its history.
-Lifschutz explains the thinking: "You can look at it as a piece of art or a piece of vertical archeology.
+Lifschutz explains the thinking: "You can look at it as a piece of art or a piece of vertical archaeology.
 We are exposing the structure of the building."

 This grand entrance will then lead directly to the salerooms, a series of three double-height rooms, stacked one directly upon another and connected vertically by lifts.
 Each will have a skybox, enabling clients to view the spectacle of the sale from above if they choose to remain anonymous.
 Henry Mace, the LDS architect running the project, sees direct access to the salerooms as an important expression of Bonhams' relationship with the public: "Bonhams is more open, generally, to people coming off the street with an heirloom wrapped up in a bit of newspaper in a plastic bag."

-Defining the unique character of the auction saleroom, and responding to that architecturally, has been a crucial task for Mace: "Although Bonhams displays works of art, it is also like a theater, with a set design that changes regularly.
+Defining the unique character of the auction saleroom, and responding to that architecturally, has been a crucial task for Mace: "Although Bonhams displays works of art, it is also like a theatre, with a set design that changes regularly.
 Salerooms have to adapt to whatever is being sold that week, or even that day.
 So it's much more vibrant than an art gallery would be – it is not meant to be hushed and serious, yet, at the same time, it has to be able to sell major masterpieces."

 To that end, though clearly demarcated, the main ground floor saleroom is not boxed off.
 Visitors will be able to catch the drama taking place inside and wander freely in and out, picking up the buzz of telephone bids and the auctioneer's patter.
 In addition, as Mace explains, "It was a key requirement of Robert that during previews, art works will be exhibited in all suitable public areas, including the reception."